Prescription Drug Affordability Act

 c) Any recommendations the board may have on further legislation needed to make prescription drug products more affordable in the state.

-(iii) Annual changes in insurance cost–sharing for generic drugs;
+c) Recent and current trends in patient cost-sharing for generic drugs;

 (J) TERMS OF OFFICE FOR INITIAL BOARD AND COUNCIL MEMBERS